-Every Wednesday evening during the school year, youth in grades 7 – 12 gather for fellowship and to study the Word at Youth Group.
-They alternate meeting at Tim and Alisa McLaughlin’s house for a home fellowship experience and the Church Sanctuary for an evening of worship.
-For more information call Alisa McLaughlin at 406-223-1419.
+Every Sunday evening during the school year, youth in middle school thru high school gather for fellowship and to study the Word at Youth Group.
+They alternate meeting at different church member’s homes for a home fellowship experience and the Church Sanctuary for an evening of worship.
+For more information call our Worship/Youth Pastor at 406-946-2191.

 A Letter Explaining the History of our Mission Trips Written by Debby Young on June 28th, 2016

 My heart really does overflow when I think of your significant part in this, the 22nd consecutive year of Gardiner teens going on a Mission trip.
 Do you comprehend how huge that is for a town and a church as small as Gardiner?
 Yet the Lord has been guiding this endeavor in a way that has been hard to ignore.
 No wonder it has been one of Bill and my biggest blessings in all of our 38 years of ministry!!

 Alisa asked me to share the history with you, and I’m honored to do so.
 I began working with the Youth Group when my oldest son Matthew was an 8th grader.
 He is now 38 so that was ages ago!
 I had been praying for a dynamic person with a passion for both the Lord and a heart to serve teens to move to Gardiner, but that didn’t happen.
 So I began working with a very small and honestly, a very boring little group of about 10 teens.
 We met every other Sunday, and it was obvious that many of them, including my son, were only there because their parents made them.